aFasfq/SpotiCraft-Updated/README.md

+# This project will no longer be maintained

+Due to Spotify’s recent investment and price changes, I decided to completely stop the development of this mod.

 # NEW USER PLEASE READ
 If you're planning to use the mod, and you didn't use it before, you may not be able to do so, if the Spotify app hits the 30 daily user limit, the mod may crash when trying to load data from your account, for news about this you can go [see this issue on GitHub](https://github.com/LeonimusTTV/SpotiCraft/issues/2) \
 \